 With regards to manufacturing, testing and potential commercial supply of Oxylanthanum Carbonate, the Company has entered into an agreement with Shilpa Medicare Ltd ("Shilpa") based in India.
 According to the terms of the agreement Unicycive will pay the vendor \$2 million in the first calendar year when the net revenue reaches \$10 million from sales of Oxylanthanum Carbonate following its approval by the FDA and commercial supply of the product by the vendor (First Payment).
 Thereafter, the Company will pay \$2 million per year for four consecutive years, after the first year's payment, for the total payments of \$10 million, provided all commercial supplies are continued to be manufactured and supplied by the vendor.
 Unicycive is not obligated to make any payments to the vendor until FDA approval of the product is obtained and commercial revenue is generated.
-On June 29, 2023, the Company entered into a services agreement with Shilpa related to NDA filing support for Oxylanthanum Carbonate.
-The agreement provides for payments of up to \$2.0 million, and the Company made a \$1.0 million payment pursuant to the agreement in June 2023.

 In October 2017, the Company entered into an exclusive license agreement with Sphaera, a stockholder, for the rights to further develop the drug candidate, UNI 494, for commercialization.
-No payments were made upon execution of the agreement but rather payments for \$50,000 will be due commencing with the initiation by the Company of a second clinical trial and \$50,000 on completion of such trial.
+No payments were made upon execution of the agreement but payments of \$50,000 will be due commencing with the initiation by the Company of a second clinical trial and \$50,000 on completion of such trial.
 At the time the FDA accepts a NDA application submitted by the Company for the product, the Company will pay Sphaera \$1.65 million.
-Upon commercialization and sale of the drug product, royalty payments will also be payable quarterly to Sphaera equal to 2% of net sales on the preceding quarter.
+Upon commercialization and sale of the drug product, royalty payments will also be payable quarterly to Sphaera equal to 2% of net sales in the preceding quarter.